 The good news is, government bodies such as DVLA, Land Registry, the Passport Office, and HMRC do not require you to have a deed poll to process a double-barrelled name change request for gay couples.
 A valid marriage or civil partnership certificate will be accepted as documentary evidence.

-Sadly, when it comes to some financial institutions, they’re historically known for being behind the times when it comes to recognising requests from men as well as same-sex couples.
+Some financial institutions are historically known for being behind the times when it comes to recognising requests from men as well as same-sex couples.
 Although things are definitely improving in this area, if you don’t have a deed poll, you may encounter some issues.
-But, if you’ve already managed to obtain a passport and/or driving license in your new double-barrelled name, they can provide handy supporting evidence for companies with whom you’re encountering difficulties.
+But, if you’ve already managed to obtain a passport and/or driving licence in your new double-barrelled name, they can provide handy supporting evidence for companies with whom you’re encountering difficulties.

 NameSwitch’s Top Tips

 Top Tip 1: If you change your name by deed poll prior to marriage, then you can request that your wedding celebrant prepares your marriage certificate in your new name so that you may sign it on the day.
 This would also be the ideal time to let your wedding guests know what you will be called from this day forth.

 Top Tip 2: For couples who are planning a combined name change, having one party change their name accordingly before the marriage and signing the certificate as in tip 1 above will also save the time and cost of initiating a second deed poll.
 The other spouse can then assume their new name after the marriage.

 Top Tip 3: Get copies!
 Always request several official copies (N.B., we recommend between three and five) of your marriage certificate or deed poll.
 This will allow you to notify multiple companies simultaneously.